Enalean/tuleap-documentation-en/languages/en/user-guide/wiki.rst

 While this is usually the best policy, some wikis should not be public.
-For those cases, |SYSPRODUCTNAME| offers a permission mechanism based on user groups, as for file releases (see :ref:`users-groups` and :ref:`package-modification`).
+For those cases, |SYSPRODUCTNAME| offers a permission mechanism based on user groups, as for file releases (see :ref:`user-groups` and :ref:`package-modification`).
 Permissions may be set at the wiki level, and apply to all pages, or at the page level, so that only selected pages are protected.